Sharwin24/HackAtBrown/README.md

 An example of the graph structure can be seen here:
 ![graph structure](images/graph_structure.jpg)

 We fine-tuned a [Llama 7B model](https://huggingface.co/meta-llama/Llama-2-7b) from Hugging Face to better understand codebase questions and provide more relevant answers.
-We chose this model because ____
+We chose this model because it is lightweight and fast, and because it has been fine-tuned on a large dataset of codebase questions and answers.

 We also fine-tuned an embedding model to better represent the relationships between nodes in the knowledge graph.
 We used the [CodeBERT](https://github.com/microsoft/CodeBERT) model to generate embeddings for each node in the graph, and then fine-tuned the model to better represent the relationships between nodes.